Debt Relief Programs

 A good tip is to call your creditors and ask about their particular policies about deferments before you intend on using them.
 Make notes on each of their frequencies of use and whether you can do more than one month at a time.
 This information may be invaluable to you at some point in the future.

-I hope this information about how to avoid debt relief programs helps you.
-Please feel free to contact me or comment below with any questions or comments.
+I hope this information about debt relief programs helps you.
+Please feel free to contact me with any questions.